 Participation by grade and average grade/score.

-Grade Average of good results obtained # students 8° 4,79 91
+Grade Average score # students

+8° 4,79 91

 9° 5,66 100

 10° 5,82 11

 11° 5,99 102

 Total 5,52 304

-Figure 1.
-Participation and average grade/score of the INEM Lorenzo María educational institution
+Figure 1:-Participation and average grade/score of the INEM Lorenzo María educational institution.

-The literature compiled in this research on microleaming in education highlights its capacity to optimize knowledge acquisition through short content units, accessible anytime and anywhere.
+The literature compiled in this research on microlearning in education highlights its capacity to optimize knowledge acquisition through short content units, accessible anytime and anywhere.
 This facilitates active student participation and individualized learning.